What Chesnara does

 Sweden: Movestic is a life and pensions business based in Stockholm

-Chesnara has been using recent market volatility to throw up more opportunities for acquisitions, especially with its strong balance sheet.
+Chesnara has been using recent market volatility to scour for more opportunities for acquisitions, especially with its strong balance sheet.

 - More acquisitions